a-sit-plus/cidre/README.md

 ## Using in your Projects

-This library is available at maven central.
+This library is available at Maven Central.

 ### Gradle